CounterpartyXCP/Documentation/Tutorials/User_Tutorials/get_token_info.md

 Get Token Information
 ---------------------------
 **Disclaimer:** All token information is provided by the creator and/or owner of the individual token and may not be accurate or up to date.
-Changing this information is an exclusive privilege of the address which owns the token on the blockchain.
+Changing this information is an exclusive privilege of the address which owns the token on the blockchain. _All_ counterparty tokens are stored entirely in the Bitcoin blockchain and cannot be limited, restricted, or altered by anyone except their owner in any shape or form.

 ### Showing information about a token you already have